Summary #

 Model generation #

 A few data science regression algorithms from Scikit-Learn were used to model the data.
 These were linear regression, random forest regressor, stochastic gradient descent regressor, support vector regressor and XGBoost regressor.
 The performance of the algorithms was determined based on the best (lowest) root mean squared error (RMSE).
 The support vector regressor algorithm achieved the best RSME of 0.37884, which was determined using 10-fold cross validation.
+More information on the model generation can be found in the corresponding section in the GitHub repository.

 The RMSE for the support vector regressor using the test data set was slightly better at 0.36268.
 A grid search analysis on the support vector regressor produced the best RMSE value with C=1.0 and epsilon=0.1, which are the default values for the support vector regressor.

 Ordinary least squares (OLS) from Statsmodels allows us to calculate the F-statistic to determine the likelihood of association between the predictors and the outcome.
 In the regression results the F-statistics returns a value of 741.5, which is much greater than 1 and points to a very high association between at least one predictor and the outcome.